ACC is a Crown entity. It's governed by a Board that is responsible to the Minister for ACC. The Chief Executive reports to the Board.

 The Chief Financial Officer (CFO) provides financial leadership and supervision across ACC.
 He's in charge of:

-Mark joined ACC in April 2012.
-Mark is a member of both the Institute of Chartered Accountants and the Institute of Directors.
+John joined ACC in April 2017.
+John is a full member of the Chartered Accountants Australia and New Zealand.

 Chief Information Officer